cevans111/immuta/README.md

-# Docker implementation for a Subrosa blog with a Postgres backend
+# Subrosa/Postges with Docker Compose

-This is a POC to allow someone to use 'docker-compose up' to startup a distributed blog and PostgreSQL database container based off of Subrosa (python blog software).
+This is a test application to allow someone to use 'docker-compose up' to startup a distributed blog and PostgreSQL database container based off of Subrosa (python blog software).
 It is using a fork (https://github.com/ayohrling/subrosa) of the original project (https://github.com/exaroth/subrosa).
 .